glymphie/CTFdeploy/docs/yaml_setup.md

 ## config
 The `config` section is basic setup and is necessary for the server to function.
-Config is defined as a dictionary with the configuration as lists with list members.
+Config is defined as a dictionary with the configuration as lists with list members or strings.

 ##### Must-have
 `name`: The name of the CTF.